msawyer91/fun-weather-alerts/README.md

 alerts --- with a little personality when the weather is behaving itself.

-When an optional NWS Alerts entity reports active alerts, the card displays an alert banner that opens a scrollable detail view.
+When an optional [NWS Alerts](https://github.com/finity69x2/nws_alerts) entity reports active alerts, the card displays an alert banner that opens a scrollable detail view.
 When there are no active alerts --- or when alerts are not configured --- the card becomes either the **Muggy Meter** or **Nipply Meter**, based on the current temperature.

+**Muggy Meter** is inspired by [Michigan Storm Chasers](https://michiganstormchasers.com)! **Nipply Meter** is inspired by none other than Clark Griswold from National Lampoon's Christmas Vacation.

 Because weather dashboards can be useful *and* fun.